LucaNoah/gfeller-herbs-wf/README.md

 No errors raised.

 ### JavaScript Validation
-All JavaScript files of the project have been validated by [JShint JavaScript Validation Service](https://jshint.com/).
+All JavaScript files of the project have been validated by [JShint](https://jshint.com/).

 The warnings that occur there cannot be avoided and do not affect the function of the app.
 They can be considered irrelevant.